-Providers must contact the PSC at +1 888 289 0709 or submit an online inquiry at http://www.scdhhs.gov/contact-us for additional information.
+Providers must contact the PSC at +1 888 289 0709 or submit an online inquiry at Contact a Provider Representative | SCDHHS for additional information.

 Retroactive Eligibility

 When retroactive eligibility for Medicaid is granted, the beneficiary is responsible for notifying the medical provider that retroactive eligibility has been granted.